 You know what it was like when you came home after a loud concert: The ringing in your ears was a sure sign the music was too loud.
 But even the tunes coming through your headphones could damage your ears.
 Earbuds are typically more damaging than over-the-ear headphones because they rest deeper in your ear canal, says Frank.
 And if you crank up the volume to drown out the noise around you, things get even riskier, says Kasper.
 “You typically have to compete with the environmental noise to hear the music,” he says.
 “That’s when it becomes dangerous.”
 Sticking with volume at or below 60 percent will keep the sound at a safe level, he says.
 If you can’t hear at that volume, buy sound-blocking headphones to cut out the outside noise.
 Check out these silent signs of hearing loss you might ignore.

 Skipping your annual checkup

 Most hearing loss comes from gradual damage to your inner ear, but blockages are totally treatable.
 During your annual well visit, your doctor should check the inside of your ears for wax buildup.
 Skip that checkup and you might end up with clogged earwax muffling your hearing, says Frank.
 But you might also get stuffed-up ears after a specific event, says Kasper.
 “It could be someone has a history of sinus infections or allergies, or just took multiple plane rides and their ears are clogged,” he says.
 “It makes us feel like we’re underwater.”
-Sticking in a cotton swab could damage your ear, so learn the best way to clear out earwax, and visit your doctor to clear out deep blockages.
+Keep up with the excess ear wax and be eco-friendly with a reusable Q-tip.